Tips for falling asleep

 Tips for sleeping when someone snores

-If your partner's sawing noise is once again depriving you of a good night's sleep, there is a simple trick to help you fall asleep quickly: earplugs.
-They block out disturbing ambient noise and create aquiet sleeping environment for you.
+If your partner's sawing concert is once again depriving you of a good night's sleep, there is a simple trick to help you fall asleep quickly: earplugs.
+They block out disturbing ambient noise and create a quiet sleeping environment for you. quiet sleeping environment.
 Make sure the earplugs are of high quality to achieve optimum results.

 Tips for falling asleep in the heat